Sexual Orientation Discrimination: West Hollywood Employee Rights

 Discrimination includes both obvious adverse actions and subtle patterns of unequal treatment.
 Your sexual orientation cannot be any part of any employment decision.

 Pro tip: Document instances of differential treatment immediately, including dates, what happened, who witnessed it, and any comments about sexual orientation.
-Written records create strong evidence if you later need to file a claim.
+Written records can be important evidence if you decide to file a claim, though documentation alone does not guarantee a particular outcome.

 Types of Workplace Discrimination and Harassment